Velocidex/velociraptor-docs/content/blog/2023/2023-05-05-release-notes-0.6.9/_index.md

 monitoring artifact, it is possible for users to develop custom VQL server monitoring artifacts to forward or respond to auditable events just like any other event on the client or the server.
-This makes it possible to forward events to e.g. Slack or Discord, as demonstrated by the `Elastic.Events.Upload` artifact above.
+This makes it possible to forward events (e.g. to Slack or Discord) as demonstrated by the `Elastic.Events.Upload` artifact above.

 ## Tool definitions can now specify an expected hash

 Velociraptor supports pushing tools to external endpoints.
-A Velociraptor artifact can define an external tool, allowing the server to automatically fetch the tool and upload it the endpoint.
+A Velociraptor artifact can define an external tool, allowing the server to automatically fetch the tool and upload it to the endpoint.

 Previously the artifact could only specify the URL where the tool should be downloaded from.
 However in this release it is also possible